robsonlab/bulk-ChIC-/README.md

 - Check your  running jobs by squeue --user=aantona

 - For each job you will receive emails when they START, END, FAIL

+Conda environments :

+1. SCMO - https://pypi.org/project/singlecellmultiomics/ download from here within the conda env not from conda website
+2.